nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

     )
     ```

-  * Once training is complete, SageMaker automatically generates detailed debugging and profiling reports, which you can view in the AWS Management Console or download for further analysis.
+  * Once training job is complete, SageMaker automatically generates detailed debugging and profiling reports, which you can view in the AWS Management Console or download for further analysis.
 These reports highlight potential issues, such as high latency or under-utilization of resources.

 ### 🏷️ Results
   * What are the results/insights did you get by profiling/debugging your model?

-    * E.g. Got an error message debugging: `PoorWeightInitialization: IssuesFound`
+    * E.g. Got an warning message when debugging: `PoorWeightInitialization: IssuesFound`
       ```text
       [12/04/24 02:10:21] WARNING  Job ended with status 'Stopped' rather than 'Completed'.
 This could    session.py:8593 mean the job timed out or stopped early for some other reason: